 As we went uphill to Shirakawa, the little village houses starts to pop out one by one.
 As we got down from the bus, The mountain behind Shirakawa-Go was so handsome.
 It felt so surreal.
 In order to get to the village, we had to first pass a long bridge.
 We had to be really careful as it was freezing cold and there were ice on the bridge as well.
 After crossing the bridge, we had to find out where our homestay house was situated.
 We stayed in this ryokan called Magoemon.
 Thank God it was quite close to the bridge and we could quickly leave our luggage there and continued exploring this winter wonderland.
 As we found our stay, we knocked on the door and was greeted by a friendly old Popo which we couldn’t understand and had to only use our smiles and nods to acknowledge whatever was said by her.
 Fortunately, she seemed to know a little bit of English and told us to be back for dinner and not to run off too late.

 The houses in Shirakawa-Go are famously known for it’s architectural style known as gasshō-zukuri.
 Gassho-zukuri means “constructed like hands in prayer“, as the farmhouses’ steep thatched roofs resemble the hands of Buddhist monks pressed together in prayer.
 The architectural style developed over many generations and is designed to withstand the large amounts of heavy snow that falls in the region during winter.
 The roofs, made without nails, provided a large attic space used for cultivating silkworms.
+By paying a Visit to the Quality Built Exteriors, design your home with either classy or modern or architectural roof.

 The place seems rather quiet, until there were buses of tourists crowding the place.
 There was this stretch of main road in the village and it looked as if it led to nowhere.
 Covered in snow, the road with it’s houses at the side makes it looks so photogenic and tempted us to just walk along it.
 Suddenly, we saw a crowd of people waiting at this shop.
 We walked over and noticed that there is a small shuttle that takes people to a viewing point.
 We were so excited and check for the schedule.
 Fortunately, there was one last bus left, so we quickly queued up in the freezing cold and hope that we were allowed into the last bus.
 Well, we did and the view point looked absolutely amazing (First picture in this post).